-After placing the wood set you can place the glass pane as described below.
+After placing the wood set it will be possible to place the glass pane as described below.

-- Avoid damages when removing/placing the glass pane; - Use the socket spanner supplied for loosening/tightening the self-tapping screws; - Avoid/remove fingerprints on the panes, as they will burn into the glass.
+!Caution • Prevent damage when removing/placing the glass pane.

+- Use the supplied socket spanner for loosening/tightening the self-tapping screws. - Avoid/remove fingerprints on the glass pane as they will burn into the glass.